rdp/sensible-cinema/experimental_readme.txt

 == How to install ==

-First you'll need to install jruby (in case you haven't already), from http://www.jruby.org Make sure you check the box "add it to my path" or something similar to that.

-Next install the gem by either opening up the command window or hitting windows+r (run) and typing

-       C:\> jruby -S gem install sensible-cinema

-  it's jruby only currently (since jruby allows for proper thread concurrency, has an easy GUI, and feels actually sane on windows).
-  It could theoretically be ported to MRI 1.9.2, if anybody wanted to do so.
-  Also if anybody would be interested in porting this to Linux I'd be happy to collaborate.
+You'll need to install imagemagick first: http://www.imagemagick.org/script/binary-releases.php

+Next go and get the program: http://rogerdpack.t28.net

 You can test that it's installed by running it (see above) and selecting the "example_edit_decision_list.txt", and choosing the hulu player.

-It will proceed do a few "demo" mutes and blank outs.
+It will show you a few "demo" mutes and blank outs.

 == FAQ ==